Aeternum-Legacy/Kuchisabishii/README.md

 ## Support

-If you have questions or need help, please open an issue in the GitHub repository.
+If you have questions or need help, please open an issue in the GitHub repository.# Deploy trigger